10 camel coats to buy now and wear forever

 Chic and timeless, the best camel coats will see you from one winter to the next

-In fact, we'd consider camel coats among the best winter coats, whatever the decade or year.
-Yes, most clothing trends come and go, but we consider camel coats a perennial.
+Certainly one of the best winter coats of all time, camel coats have timeless appeal.
 The earliest incarnations of the wardrobe staple were swathes of fabric made from the ultra-soft hair of Bactrian camel.
 They were worn by wealthy Tartan and Mongolian rulers, and the material became synonymous with luxury.
-Though it’s now more common for camel coats to be cut from wool or cashmere (as well as polyester and other manmade fabrics), the style has retained all of its luxe status and never fails to spruce up any outfit.
+Though it’s now more common for camel coats to be cut from wool or cashmere (as well as polyester and other man-made fabrics), the style has retained all of its luxe status and never fails to spruce up any outfit.

-A bona fide fashion editor favorite, Max Mara’s signature honey-hued 101801 icon coat put the camel cover-up firmly at the top of the fashion agenda when it debuted in 1981.
+A bona fide fashion editor favourite, Max Mara’s signature honey-hued 101801 icon coat put the camel cover-up firmly at the top of the fashion agenda when it debuted in 1981.
 Almost forty years later, it remains as relevant and desirable as ever.
+But no matter your budget, there are pieces from high-end to high street that will fill the space in your wardrobe that only a camel coat can properly occupy.

 The best camel coats, as chosen by a fashion editor